Wilwin2897/STM_MBE_Automation/README.md

 Effusion Cells power sources need to buy serial ethernet cable (We don't have) Filament current source and Beam flux monitor has not been integrated in the system

-For tutorial on adding a new module, please check the main.py file, all details is included there.
+For tutorial on adding a new module, please check the main.py file, all details are included there.

 ![image](https://user-images.githubusercontent.com/41424369/195020968-bc34524d-581b-4e4b-934f-52f3ffdbdf86.png)